Vyral/sean-zanganeh-blog/_posts/2021-03-30-why-san-diego-is-in-the-midst-of-a-home-inventory-shortage.md

 ---
 layout: post
-title: Why San Diego Is in the Midst of a Home Inventory Shortage
+title: Why San Diego is in the Midst of a Home Inventory Shortage
 date: 2021-03-30 00:00:00
 tags:
   - Home Buyer Tips